cp-algorithms/cp-algorithms/src/algebra/factorial-divisors.md

 $$\Bigl\lfloor\dfrac{n}{k}\Bigr\rfloor + \Bigl\lfloor\dfrac{n}{k^2}\Bigr\rfloor + \ldots + \Bigl\lfloor\dfrac{n}{k^i}\Bigr\rfloor + \ldots$$

+This result is also known as [Legendre's formula](https://en.wikipedia.org/wiki/Legendre%27s_formula).
 The sum is of course finite, since only approximately the first $\log_k n$ elements are not zeros.
 Thus, the runtime of this algorithm is $O(\log_k n)$.

 ### Implementation